haukened/rr-dns/.github/instructions/testing.instructions.md

 When writing tests:
 - Use table-driven tests for all services.
 - Keep test cases short and focused.
-- Use mocks for interfaces in `service/`.
+- Use mocks for repository and gateway interfaces in `service/` tests.
-- Avoid depending on real infrastructure in `domain` or `service` tests.
+- Avoid depending on real infrastructure in `domain`, `service`, or `common` tests.
+- Test configuration parsing and validation in `config/` tests.
+- Use integration tests for `gateways/` components with real external systems.
+- Test data access patterns and caching behavior in `repos/` tests.
 - Name your test inputs and assert outcomes explicitly.
-- Use `testify/mock` to mock interfaces like `ZoneRepository` in unit tests.
+- Use `testify/mock` to mock interfaces like `ZoneRepository` and `ServerTransport` in unit tests.